pdjr-n2k/TMP106/README.md

 The host NMEA bus can be wired directly to J3 or (and preferably) ENCLOSURE can be drilled to accommodate J4 and J4's flying leads connected to J3.
+A good position for J4 is directly over the bottom right-hand PCB mounting screw.

 D5 can be soldered with long leads and a hole drilled in the ENCLOSURE to expose the LED or, preferably, D5 can be mounted with CLIP to ENCLOSURE and trailing leads used to connect D5 back to the PCB mounting location.
-The latter approach means that exact positioning of the hole which exposes the PCB mounted LED is not required.
+The latter approach means that exact positioning of the hole which exposes the PCB mounted LED is not required except, of course, that the LED must not foul a PCB component or cable path.

 ## Module configuration